-- Supremacy - Similar to Clash.
-However, killed players drop colored "crests" (blue for teammates, red for enemies) that must be picked up to score points.
-Picking up a teammate's crest denies the opportunity for the enemy team to score with it.
+- Supremacy - Team deathmatch with a twist: killed players drop colored "crests" (blue for teammates, red for enemies) that can be collected.
+Teams can only earn points by picking up enemy Crests, and picking up a teammate's crest denies the opportunity for the enemy team to score with it.

-- Survival - Similar to Clash.
-However, games are played in rounds and teams only have a limited amount of lives.
+- Survival - Team deathmatch with a twist: games are played in rounds and teams only have a limited amount of lives.
 Teams win rounds by depleting the enemy team of their life count and then eliminating them.
 If the round timer is depleted, the team with the most lives remaining wins the round.
+Based on Elimination mode from the original Destiny.

 - Countdown - Round-based asymmetrical assault mode where the Attacking team must prevent the Defending team from arming and detonating a central charge at one of two points in a specific time limit.
 Although players only have one life per round, they can be revived by teammates.
 Teams win rounds by either by eliminating the enemy team or by completing their objective.
 New for Destiny 2.

 - Mayhem Clash - Similar to Clash.
-Faster Super gain rate, faster cooldown on class abilities, faster cooldown on Heavy Ammo spawns.
+All Guardian abilities and Heavy Ammo crates recharge faster.
 Added on December 19, 2017.

-- Showdown - Similar to Clash.
-However, games are played in two-minute rounds.
+- Showdown - Team deathmatch with a twist: games are played in two-minute rounds.
 Teams win rounds by having the highest amount of kills when the round timer is depleted.
-Added on February 13, 2018 and not available in Private Matches.
+New for Destiny 2.
+Added on February 13, 2018.